Skip to Main Content

 Historically, the Federal Reserve has limited the number of transfers or withdrawals from a savings account to six per statement period under Regulation D. The regulation defines savings accounts as nontransaction accounts, which means they’re not primarily intended for transactions.

-In response to the coronavirus pandemic, however, the Federal Reserve Board amended Reg.
+In 2020, however, the Federal Reserve Board amended Reg.
 D to remove the six-per-month limit.
 Some banks, now, may let customers make more than six transactions out of savings accounts.
 Banks aren’t required to honor the amended rule, but many have reduced restrictions to make it easier for their customers to access cash in the face of financial difficulty.

 Still, many banks maintain the six-per-month limit on savings account transactions.
-Consumers who exceed that limit may be charged a fee, or, in extreme cases, have their accounts closed.
+Consumers who exceed that limit may be charged a fee of around $5 to $10 per transaction, or, in extreme cases, have their accounts closed.
+A bank may also convert your savings account into a checking account if you surpass the transaction limit on multiple occasions.

 How you can spend money from your savings account